sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/getting-started.md

 ## Configuring a Basic Async API

-In the Tyk Dashboard, create a new API and select the *Open API* option.
+In the Tyk Dashboard, create a new API.
+Click the *+CONFIGURE API* button to continue.

 {{< img src="/img/streams/create-new-api.png" alt="Create New API" width="1000px" >}}